keunwoochoi/kapre/README.md

 # Kapre
 Keras Audio Preprocessors - compute STFT, ISTFT, Melspectrogram, and others on GPU real-time.
-This enables you to optimize DSP parameters and makes model deployment simpler with less dependency.

 Tested on Python 3.3, 3.6, and 3.7.

+## Why?
+- Kapre enables you to optimize DSP parameters and makes model deployment simpler with less dependency.
+- Kapre layers are consistent with 1D/2D tensorflow batch shapes.
+- Kapre layers are compatible with `'channels_fist'` and `'channels_last'`
+- Kapre layers are tested against Librosa (stft, decibel, etc) - which is (trust me) *tricker* than you think.
+- Kapre layers have extended APIs from the default `tf.signals` implementation.
+- Kapre provides a perfectly invertible `STFT` and `InverseSTFT` pair.
+- You save your time implementing and testing all of these.
+- Kapre is available on pip with versioning; hence you keep your code reproducible.

 ## Installation